Marketing Your Property

 IF YOUR RENTAL PROPERTY IS VACANT BEYOND 60 DAYS, REQUEST THAT YOUR INSURANCE AGENT ADD A VACANCY CLAUSE TO YOUR POLICY.
 WITHOUT THIS CLAUSE YOUR INSURANCE IS INVALID.

-Have your agent name RentWerx San Antonio as an additional insured, or property manager in your liability policy.
+Have your agent name RentWerx as an additional insured, or property manager in your liability policy.
 We need this proof of insurance in our files.
 We must be provided copies proving coverage no later than thirty (30) days after signing the Residential Property Leasing and Management Agreement.

 Our Qualifications